Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Abstract

 \section{Abstract}

-We investigated the detection and localization of binary neutron star (BNS) populations with decihertz gravitational-wave observatories in a realistic detecting strategy, including real-time observations and early warnings.
-Assuming 4 years' operation of B-DECIGO, we found that the detected BNSs can be divided into three categories: (a) sources that merge within 1~year, which could be localized with an uncertainty of $\Delta\Omega \sim 10^{0}$\,deg$^2$; (b) sources that merge in 1--4 years, which take up three quarters of the total events and yield the most precise angular resolution with $\Delta \Omega\sim 10^{-2}$\,deg$^2$ and time-of-merger accuracy with $\Delta t_c\sim 10^{-1}$\,s; and (c) sources that do not merge during the 4-yr mission window, which enable possible early warnings, with $\Delta \Omega\sim 10^{-1}$\,deg$^2$ and $\Delta t_c\sim 10^{0}$\,s.
-Furthermore, we compared the pros and cons of B-DECIGO with the Einstein Telescope, and explored the prospects of detections using 3 other decihertz observatories and 4 BNS population models.
-In realistic observing scenarios, we found that decihertz detectors could even provide early-warning alerts to a source decades before its merger while their localizations are still more accurate than ground-based facilities.
+We investigated the detection rates and early warning parameters of binary neutron star (BNS) populations with decihertz gravitational-wave observatories in a realistic detecting strategy.
+Assuming 4 years' operation of B-DECIGO, we based on parameter precision to classify the detectable BNSs into three categories: (a) sources that merge within 1~year, which could be localized with an uncertainty of $\Delta\Omega \sim 10^{0}$\,deg$^2$; (b) sources that merge in 1--4 years, which take up three quarters of the total events and yield the most precise angular resolution with $\Delta \Omega\sim 10^{-2}$\,deg$^2$ and time-of-merger accuracy with $\Delta t_c\sim 10^{-1}$\,s; and (c) sources that do not merge during the 4-yr mission window, which enable possible early warnings, with $\Delta \Omega\sim 10^{-1}$\,deg$^2$ and $\Delta t_c\sim 10^{0}$\,s.
+Furthermore, we compared the pros and cons of B-DECIGO with the third-generation ground-based detectors, and explored the prospects of detections using 3 other decihertz observatories and 4 BNS population models.
+In realistic observing scenarios, we found that decihertz detectors could even provide early-warning alerts to a source decades before its merger while their localizations are still as accurate as ground-based facilities.
 Finally we found a decrease of events when considering the confusion noise, but this could be partially solved by a proper noise subtraction.

 \keywords{Gravitational wave astronomy (675) -- Neutron stars (1108) -- Gravitational wave detectors (676)}